markusmoenig/Eldiron/docs/docs/building_maps/region_settings.md

 Region Settings are stored as TOML and control region-level editor/runtime behavior.

+Runtime logic for a region is edited separately from this TOML file:

+- **Region / Visual Scripting**
+- **Region / Eldrin Scripting**

+Use the region scripts for dynamic runtime overrides such as local fog, palette remap, or post changes.
+Use **Region Settings** for authored/static map settings.

 ## Terrain

 Enable terrain rendering for the region and define the default terrain tile: